Skip to main content

 In recent years, bushfires have increased in both frequency and severity as a result of rapid climate change, prolonged droughts, and extreme storm events.

-For individuals, businesses, and organizations located in high-risk areas, it's important to take preventative measures to protect what matters most.
-These steps may include fully assessing the potential physical and economic impacts of a bushfire, deploying specialized building features, creating evacuation and crisis plans, and developing the right portfolio of insurance coverage to effectively support the process of recovery and reconstruction.
+For individuals, businesses, and organisations located in high-risk areas, it's important to take preventative measures to protect what matters most.
+These steps may include fully assessing the potential physical and economic impacts of a bushfire, deploying specialised building features, creating evacuation and crisis plans, and developing the right portfolio of insurance coverage to effectively support the process of recovery and reconstruction.